List of Great Old Ones: Gloon

-Gloon first appeared in H.P.
+Gloon (The Corrupter of Flesh) first appeared in H.P.
 Lovecraft's short story "The Temple" as a Dionysian statue.
 Whether Lovecraft intended the statue to be anything other than the centerpiece of a piece of weird fiction is debatable.
 In 2004, Chaosium released an expanded bestiary to the Mythos which included the entity of Gloon, attributing some non-canonical eldritch and limacine attributes to the entity, a counterpoint to its outwardly pleasing and homoerotic aesthetic.
 Author Molly Tanzer's novelette "The Infernal History of the Ivybridge Twins" expanded upon Gloon's cult and mythology.